Massive Star Formation in Overdense Regions of the Early Universe: Acknowledgments

 \section{Acknowledgments}

 JR acknowledges support from the Royal Society and Science Foundation Ireland under grant number URF$\backslash$R1$\backslash$191132.
-JR acknowledges that the results of this research have been achieved using the DECI resource (Barbora) based in Czech Republic at IT4Innovations National Supercomputing Center with support from the PRACE aisbl..
-JR wishes to acknowledge the DJEI/DES/SFI/HEA Irish Centre for High-End Computing (ICHEC) for the provision of computational facilities and support on which a portion of these simulations were run.
+JR also acknowledges support from the Irish Research Council Laureate programme under grant number IRCLA/2022/1165.
+JR acknowledges that the results of this research have been achieved using both EuroHPC JU (Karolina) and DECI resources (Barbora) supported by the IT4Innovations National Supercomputing Center based in the Czech Republic.
+JR also wishes to acknowledge the DJEI/DES/SFI/HEA Irish Centre for High-End Computing (ICHEC) for the provision of computational facilities and support on which a portion of these simulations were run.
+Additionally portions of the simulations were run on the Frontera Supercomputer based at the Texas Advanced Computing Center, US.
 The freely available plotting library {\sc matplotlib} \citep{matplotlib} was used to construct numerous plots within this paper.
 Computations and analysis described in this work were performed using the publicly-available \enzo{}\citep{Enzo_2014, Enzo_2019} and \yt{} \citep{YT} codes, which are the product of a collaborative effort of many independent scientists from numerous institutions around the world.
 Their commitment to open science has helped make this work possible.
 JR finally thanks John Wise for constructive discussions and feedback on this manuscript and in general over many years!
+We thank the anonymous referee for a constructive report.